tt spawn

 - Checks inbox for messages

-- Model output logged to
+- CLI output logged to

 logs/<name>_round_<n>.log - Repeats until